next-multilingual/next-multilingual/README.md

 }
 ```

 In English the URL path will be `/en-us/contact-us`.
-But in when another locale is selected, you will get the localized URLs paths.
+But when another locale is selected, you will get the localized URLs path.
 See the example below for when `fr-ca` is selected:

 ```html
 <a href="/fr-ca/nous-joindre"></a>